EspressoSystems/espresso-sequencer/README.md

 ![Architecture diagram](./doc/architecture.svg)

-# Running
+# Running the demo

-Refer to [example-l2/README.md](example-l2/README.md) for how to run the example rollup demo.
+Refer to [example-l2/README.md](example-l2/README.md) for instructions on how to run a dockerized Espresso Sequencer network with an example Layer 2 rollup application.

 # Development